kromoser/recipe-box/notes.md

   A recipe has a cooking time
 Ingredient:
   An ingredient has many recipes
+  An ingredient has a name
 Category:
-  A category has many recipe
+  A category has many recipes
+  A category has a name

 The app will be able to:
   create recipes